auth0/docs/articles/libraries/lock-android/v2/internationalization.md

 ---
 section: libraries
-toc_title: Internationalization
-title: Internationalization
+title: Lock Android v2 Internationalization
 description: Internationalization support in Lock for Android
 ---
-# Internationalization in Lock for Android v2
+# Lock Android: Internationalization

 By default, **Lock.Android** displays all text in English.
 If you wish to display text in another language, you may provide a `strings.xml` file and define values to be used for the various text items that Lock might display.